-These Guidelines for the Procurement of Goods, Works and Related Services under Islamic Development Bank Project Financing were approved by the Board of Executive Directors (BED) of the Islamic Development Bank and published in 2018.
-This document may be used and reproduced for non-commercial purposes.
+This Procurement Policy of the Guidelines for the Procurement of Goods, Works, and Related Services Under Islamic Development Bank Project Financing was approved by the Board of Executive Directors of the Islamic Development Bank on 2nd September 2018 and published in April 2019 (revised in February 2023).
+This document may be used and reproduced for Non-Commercial purposes.
 Any commercial use, including without limitation reselling, charging to access, redistribution, or for derivative work such as unofficial translations based on these documents, is not allowed.